solar array image

 Collecting Solar Power More Effectively

-solar powerMost solar panels today only absorb a small segment of light, wasting a lot of energy in the process.
-Find ways of collecting solar power more effectively is vital in increasing a solar systems efficiency, and thanks to a new material developed by the California Institute of Technology (Caltech), solar panels in the future will finally be able to absorb most of the sun’s power.
+solar powerMost photovoltaic solar panels today only capture a fraction of the available sunlight hitting their surface.
+Significantly limiting their efficiency and wasting a lot of energy in the process.
+Then finding ways of collecting solar power more effectively is crucial for improving overall system performance, and thanks to a new material developed by the California Institute of Technology (Caltech), solar panels in the future will finally be able to harness more of the sun’s free power.

-The current solar panels absorption method goes like this: when sunlight touches the silicon atoms of a photovoltaic solar panel, the atoms electrons absorb the short wavelengths of the sun.
-The charged particles then move wildly throughout the panels in order to make electricity in the form of solar power.
-The problem with this setup, however, is that the panels of today can only absorb the shorter wavelengths of the sun.
-The longer wavelengths just pass through the silicon unused.
+Conventional photovoltaic solar systems operate on a simple principle: when sunlight strikes the silicon atoms in a solar panel, the electrons absorb the short wavelengths of solar radiation.
+These energised particles then move wildly throughout the panel, generating electricity in the form of solar power.
+However, this design has a fundamental limitation in that these panels only absorb shorter wavelengths of light while longer wavelengths pass through the silicon completely unused.

 collecting solar power more effectively